The 10 Slayer songs every metal fan needs to know

 Raining Blood (1986)

-If Angel Of Death is Slayer’s big single, Raining Blood is, one could argue, their great work of art.
-The song’s eerie kick is like a primal Catholic rite, but the riffs that drive it are beautifully catch.
-The lyrics present an abstract flurry of half-described mood that feels as much like a fantasy sequence as it does the psych profile of a killer.
+If Angel Of Death is Slayer’s big single, Raining Blood is their great work of art.
+The song’s eerie kick is like a primal Catholic rite, but the riffs that drive it are beautifully catchy.
+The lyrics, meanwhile, present an abstract flurry of half-described mood that feels as much like a fantasy sequence as it does the psych profile of a killer.
 The whole thing crashes and bounces like the storm whose rumbling and downpour open and close it.
 Short, sweet, and instantly memorable, it might be the Slayer song that is utterly perfect from start to finish.

 Mandatory Suicide (1988)